 Kaposi's sarcoma of the skin

-These nodules or lesions on the skin usually start out very small and flat.
+Lesions on the skin usually start out very small and flat.
 They do not cause any pain or itching and seem harmless.
 They look quite like a bruise, but do not lose their colour when pressed, as a bruise does.

 KS in the skin might grow very slowly and show no changes for a few months.
 But some grow more quickly, with new areas appearing weekly.